mmlacak/crochess/docs/source/libcc/paths.rst

 If there are interaction(s) possible with encountered piece, step onto that piece is added to path segment as the last one; then, terminal side-effect (e.g. a capture) is stored in this last step.
-All other choices are stored in :c:member:`CcPathNode.side_effect` in the next path nodes, either forked or substituted.
+All other choices are stored in :c:member:`CcPathNode.side_effect` in the next path nodes, either forked or alternated.

-Complete such a path tree is represented by :c:type:`CcPathNode` nodes linked via :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt`, and :c:member:`CcPathNode.sub` members; its :c:member:`CcPathNode.steps` contain a path segment.
+Complete such a path tree is represented by :c:type:`CcPathNode` nodes linked via :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt` members; its :c:member:`CcPathNode.sub` member contains substitute side-effects, and :c:member:`CcPathNode.steps` contain a path segment.

-Path node side-effect (i.e. :c:member:`CcPathNode.side_effect`) is applied to last step in path segment (i.e. :c:member:`CcPathNode.steps`) of a parent node (i.e. :c:member:`CcPathNode.back__w`), when complete path is built from root node down to any leaf.
+Path node side-effect (i.e. :c:member:`CcPathNode.side_effect`) is applied to the last step in path segment (i.e. :c:member:`CcPathNode.steps`) of a *parent* node (i.e. :c:member:`CcPathNode.back__w`), when complete path is built from root node down to any leaf.

+Substitute side-effects (.e. :c:member:`CcPathNode.sub`) are meant to be applied to the last step in path segment (i.e. :c:member:`CcPathNode.steps`) of a *current* node;
+usually, they are transferred verbatim to :c:member:`CcStep.tentative`, since any of them can be side-effect played in a cascade, and it's not known in advance which one it is.

 .. note::